Understanding Play Therapy- How Play Helps Your Child Heal

 Kids Heal Themselves in Play Therapy

 Play therapy can be directive or child-centered.
-In directive play therapy the therapist directs the content and flow of the child’s play experience often by structuring the toys and processes the child experiences.
-On the other hand, play therapy can be non-directive or child centered, here the child determines the content and flow of the play process, and the therapist follows the child and supports them in their experience.
-The principle of child-centered play therapy is to promote the child’s experience of unconditional acceptance, mastery and control over their life, and self-directed growth.
+In directive play therapy the therapist directs the content and flow of the child’s play experience often by structuring the toys and processing the child’s experiences.
+On the other hand, play therapy can be non-directive or child-centred, here the child determines the content and flow of the play process, and the therapist follows the child and supports them in their experience.
+The principle of child-centred play therapy is to promote the child’s experience of unconditional acceptance, mastery and control over their life, and self-directed growth.

 Boys in Play Therapy in Beaumont & Edmonton learn emotional intelligence eg ADHD, Anger.